hevnsnt/DCP-LYD/README.md

 NEED WORK:

 	* Input bluetooth command (00, 01, 02, etc) and directly call the appropriate animation
-	* Make a function that turns off all LEDs
+	* Make a function that turns off all LEDs (done)
-	* Make a function that turns ALL LEDS on a certain color
+	* Make a function that turns ALL LEDS on a certain color (done)
 	* Make a mode that needs RGB input, light the whole strand.
 Get this input from color wheel